 Meet our Artwork Assistant!
 Fast and efficient processing of your label order is particularly important to us.
 We therefore offer you the opportunity to create and submit an error-free label artwork file.
 This provides our pre-press department an optimally prepared file for production which in turn means we can get started on your order quicker and you can receive perfectly printed labels sooner.
 Simply follow the steps below and fill in the required data/parameters.
-You will then receive print-template file in AI format by e-mail.
+You will then receive print-template file in PDF format by e-mail.

 Using Your Label Template